 Is CBD and cannabis different?

-CBD (cannabidiol) is one of many compounds found in the cannabis plant.
-Unlike THC, CBD is not intoxicating.
-It is typically derived from industrial hemp varieties that are legally permitted in many regions under strict regulatory controls.
+CBD (cannabidiol) is one of numerous compounds naturally present in the cannabis plant.
+Unlike THC, CBD does not produce intoxicating effects.
+It is commonly sourced from industrial hemp varieties selected for their low THC content and used in a variety of applications.

 What are the effects of cannabis?